Drowned Love

 I walk alone, from near to far,

-not lost, not found, just meant to be,
+not lost, not found, just a love to be

 Leave a comment